Hallucinogenic plants in Chinese herbals: Xiaojun: species unknown

+That the laughter produced by this poison has been recorded as being reliably cured by drinking soiled water suggests that the effect being cured is psychological in nature (i.e. not physically poisonous).

 The c.
-304 Nanfang Caomu Zhuang mentions sweetgum tree growths in a quite different context, the shamans in the southern state of Yue use a magical fēngrén (楓人 "sweetgum person") that is a kind of liúyǐng (瘤癭 "gall") found growing on sweetgum trees.
-"When aged they develop tumors.
+304 Nanfang Caomu Zhuang mentions sweetgum tree growths in a shamanic context, although it is unclear if this refers to the fungi mentioned in Bowuzhi.
+The shamans in the southern state of Yue use a magical fēngrén (楓人 "sweetgum person") that is a kind of liúyǐng (瘤癭 "gall") found growing on sweetgum trees.
+"When aged (the trees) they develop tumors.
 Sometimes in a violent thunder storm, the tree tumors grow suddenly three to five feet in one night, and these are called Feng-jen.
 The witches of Yueh collect these for witchcraft, saying that they have proof of their supernatural quality."
 Later sources gave two explanations of the sweetgum tree growths, either as galls that resemble humans and have magical powers or as parasitic plants with rain-giving powers.